Compliance and enforcement

 What are my options if I receive an infringement?

-- the penalty may be recovered by the Fines Enforcement Registry, or
+- If payment is not received within 28 days of the Final Demand Notice, the penalty may be recovered by the Fines Enforcement Registry, or

 - a prosecution notice may be issued against you for the alleged offence, and the matter will be dealt with by a court.